 Can I cancel my License Agreement before I move in?

 See our How to Apply for Housing page for information about cancelling an application or license agreement.

 Can I cancel my License Agreement after I move in?

-After Move-In on August 17, 2017, License Agreement cancellation requests will only be considered if you meet the criteria outlined in section VII of the Student Housing License Agreement.
+After Move-In Day in August, Student Housing License Agreement cancellation requests will only be considered if you meet the criteria outlined in section VII of the Student Housing License Agreement.
 Cancellations after the start of the license period are made at the sole discretion of Housing and Residential Engagement.
 If approved, a 30-day room-only charge may apply as described in section VII of the License Agreement.
 Requests for cancellation must be submitted as written notice to the University using this form.

 Payment Information and Financial Aid